sisl/GrammarExpts.jl/README.md

 #### ACAS X

+Datasets are not delivered with the Datasets.jl package and need to be handled separately.
+GrammarExpts assumes the following structure for the ACAS X datasets:

 * PKGDIR/Datsets/data/dasc - Encounter data for DASC dataset
 * PKGDIR/Datsets/data/dascfilt - Encounter data for DASC dataset filtered starting 5 seconds before CPA
 * PKGDIR/Datasets/data/dasc\_meta - Meta info for DASC dataset. i.e., NMAC labels